pocketsizefund/pocketsizefund/README.md

 ## About

-**Pocket Size Fund** is an open source quantitative proprietary trading firm being built on nights and weekends.
+**Pocket Size Fund** is an open source quantitative trading firm being built on nights and weekends.

 **pocketsizefund** holds the main resources for the fund platform including data pipelines, model definitions, trading engine, and frontend resources.